How Much Do UX Designers Make? UX/UI Salary Report (2022 Update)

 Product Designer Salary:

-Payscale reports that at the beginning of 2022, the average product designer base salary is $86,009 per year.
+According to Indeed, the average Product designer base salary is $112,315 per year.

 UX Researcher